Distribution of interspike intervals of a neuron with inhibitory autapse stimulated with a renewal process: Results

 \item The next impulse after the input impulse at $s'$ is obtained from the input at the moment $s''>s$.
 The probability density of such events is $p^{in}(s''-s')$.
 It does not depend on the neuronal state or previous input impulses because the input stream is expected to be renewal.

 \item The neuron is trigerred at the time $t>s''$.
-At the moment $s''$, right after the receiving the impulse from the input, the neuron is in the same state as at the beginning of an ISI in case of instantaneous excitatory feedback.
+At the moment $s''$, right after the receiving the input impulse, the neuron is in the same state as at the beginning of an ISI in case of instantaneous excitatory feedback.
 Therefore the probability density to get the output ISI of duration $t$ is $p^{o\_if}(t-s'')$. \end{enumerate}

 Thus the probability of the considered alternative event indexed with the parameters $s'$ and $s''$ is $\tilde{P}^0(s')p^{in}(s''-s')p^{o\_if}(t-s'')ds'\: ds''dt$.

 Finally, after examining three mutually exclusive events, the conditional PDF $p(t|s)$ can be written as follows: